tcrgit/wirehole-arm/README.md

-# ⚠️ ARM version of a wirehole, currently used on an Oracle Cloud instance (ARM) ⚠️
+# ⚠️ WireHole-ARM is an ARM version of a WireHole ⚠️
+Currently used on an Oracle Cloud instance (ARM).
 Can be used in any arm architecture system (VM, RapsberryPi, etc).
+### The original project can be found at [WireHole](https://github.com/IAmStoxe/wirehole).

 ## What is this?
 WireHole is a combination of WireGuard, PiHole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), and DNS caching with additional privacy options (via Unbound).